“I will give him a portion among the great because he poured out his soul unto death, and with transgressors let himself be numbered” – Isaiah 53:12.

-Unlike Adam, the “Servant of Yahweh” did not grasp at the “likeness of God.”
+Unlike Adam, the “Servant of Yahweh” did not attempt to grasp the “likeness of God.”
 Instead, he humbled himself and chose obedience, even when that meant his submission to a most shameful death.
-For this reason, God highly exalted him and installed him to reign over all things as “Lord.”
-Exaltation did not precede the death of Jesus – it followed it.
+For this reason, God highly exalted him and made him “Lord” over all things.
+Exaltation did not precede his death – it followed it.

-In the passage, the Apostle contrasted Adam and Jesus, using language from the fall Adam and the prophesied “Servant of Yahweh” from the book of Isaiah.
+In the passage, Paul contrasted Adam and Jesus using language from the fall of Adam and the “Servant of Yahweh” described in Isaiah.
 Unlike Adam, Jesus did not attempt to seize “likeness” with God, choosing instead to humble himself and submit to an unjust death.
-Adam was created in the image of God but grasped at the divine “likeness.”
-However, Jesus obeyed God and suffered the consequences – A horrific death on a Roman cross.
+Adam was created in the image of God but grasped at the divine “likeness,” but Jesus obeyed God and suffered the consequences.

-Jesus “did not consider being like God something to seize.”
-The clause alludes to the story of the “serpent” tempting Adam:
+The Son of God “did not consider being like God something to seize.”
+This clause alludes to the story of the “serpent” tempting Adam:

 Adam chose disobedience by attempting to “seize” the “likeness of God.”
 The Greek noun rendered “seize” means “plunder, booty” – something that is seized by force.
-But, in contrast to Adam, Jesus chose NOT to grasp at the very same “likeness.”
-Instead, he fulfilled the role of the “Servant of Yahweh,” having “poured himself out, taking the form of a slave…he humbled himself becoming obedient unto death, even death on a cross.”
+But in contrast to Adam, Jesus chose NOT to grasp at that same “likeness.”
+Instead, he fulfilled the role of Yahweh’s “servant” by “pouring himself out and taking the form of a slave… he humbled himself, becoming obedient unto death, even death on a cross.”

-The passage from Philippians includes several allusions to the “Servant song” recorded by the prophet Isaiah.
+In Philippians, the passage includes several allusions to the “Servant song” recorded by the prophet Isaiah.
 For example:

-- (Isaiah 53:12) – “Therefore will I give him a portion in the great, and the strong shall he apportion as plunder, BECAUSE HE POURED OUT TO DEATH HIS OWN SOUL, and with transgressors let himself be numbered, Yea, he has the sin of many bare, and for transgressors interposed.”
+- (Isaiah 53:12) – “Therefore will I give him a portion in the great, and the strong shall he apportion as plunder because he poured out to death his own soul, and with transgressors let himself be numbered, Yea, he the sin of many bare, and for transgressors interposed.”

-The “Servant of Yahweh” – Jesus – humbled himself, choosing obedience by “pouring out his soul” to death on behalf of others.
-His disciples are called to have this very same mind – to seek nothing from self-interest or for “empty glory.”
+Jesus fulfilled this role by “pouring out his soul” to death on behalf of others.
+His disciples are called to have this same mind – to seek nothing from self-interest or for “empty glory.”

-Disciples imitate the Messiah by not seeking to promote or exalt themselves, and by submitting in humble obedience to their Father.
+His disciples imitate him by not seeking to promote or exalt themselves, and by submitting in humble obedience to their Father.
 Believers must conduct themselves in “humility” by serving others, just as God’s messianic “servant” did.
 To be the Messiah is to serve others, not to lord it over them.

-Self-denial does not mean losing your individual identity or overcoming your propensity to sin, as important as the latter might be.
-Rather, the self-denial epitomized by Jesus means to forego your “rights” and privileges for the sake of others; to defer to their needs rather than to insist on fulfilling your own.
-To “become greatest in the kingdom of God,” you must first become the “servant of others.”
+Self-denial does not mean losing your individual identity.
+The self-denial epitomized by Jesus means to forego your “rights” and privileges for the sake of others, to defer to their needs rather than insist on fulfilling your own.
+To “become greatest in the kingdom of God” you must first become the “slave of others.”